ave-dcd/mave_vocabulary/README.md

 | Cell-free | n/a | n/a |

 The `type` property is required.
 Additional detail about the model system may be provided with the `description` property.
+This is the preferred location to record modifications to the model system, such as modifications to a cell line to incorporate a landing pad site.

 #### Profiling strategy